Follow @scope_views

 Takahashi FC-100DZ Review

 Takahashi pioneered the fluorite doublet apochromat.
 It’s been making them for fifty years.
-For decades the sweet spot was a four-inch F8 – a great all-rounder.
-But then when Takahashi replaced the FS-102 with the FC-100DC and FC-100DF they changed the design to appeal to a more modern astronomer.
+For decades the sweet spot was the FS-102, a four-inch F8.
+But when Takahashi replaced the FS-102 with the FC-100DC and FC-100DF they changed the design to appeal to a more modern astronomer.

 How so?
-Well, the new models re-introduced the Steinheil lens configuration of the original FC-100 (succeeded by the FS-102 in the early 1990s), but with a faster focal ratio of F7.4, a design optimised for digital imaging (hence the ‘D’), an eco-glass flint element and a lightweight tube.
-It felt like quite a radical change, because there was a downside - the new FC-100D slightly underperformed the original FC-100 for the critical planetary viewing Tak’ doublets were famed for.
+Well, the new models are optimised for digital imaging (hence the ‘D’), with a faster focal ratio of F7.4 and excellent correction at shorter wavelengths.
+Meanwhile, simple tubes and focuser keep the price down.
+They’re smaller too, for easy portability and mounting.
+But there was a downside - the new FC-100D slightly underperformed the original FC-100 for the critical planetary viewing Tak’ doublets were famed for.

-Later, the limited-edition FC-100DL rectified that.
-But at F9 and with the same fixed dewshield as the DC and DF, it was even less portable than the chunky old FS-102, even more of a specialist planetary scope.
+Later, the limited-edition FC-100DL rectified that, but at the price of extending the focal ratio to F9.
+That didn’t just mean it was slower for imaging, it also added over six inches to the tube and with the same fixed dewshield as the DC and DF it was even less portable than the chunky old FS-102.

 At A Glance